-In this tutorial we will show you how to install and configuration of Mtop (MySQL Database Server Monitoring) on your CentOS 6 server.
-For those of you who didn’t know, Mtop is an open source real time MySQL Server monitoring program that shows queries which are taking longer time to process and kills those longer queries after certain number of specified time.
-Mtop program enable us to monitor and identify performance and related issues of MySQL Server from the command line interface similar to Linux Top Command.
+In this tutorial, we will show you how to install Mtop (MySQL Database Server Monitoring) on your CentOS 6 server.
+For those of you who didn’t know, Mtop is an open-source real-time MySQL Server monitoring program that shows queries that are taking a long time to process and kills those longer queries after a certain number of the specified times.
+Stop program enables us to monitor and identify performance and related issues of MySQL Server from the command line interface similar to Linux Top Command.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Mtop on CentOS 6.
+I will show you the step-by-step installation Stop on CentOS 6.

 Install Mtop (MySQL Database Server Monitoring) on CentOS 6

-Step 1.
-First, you need to enable RPMForge repository under your Linux machine to download and install latest version of MTOP program.
+Now enable the RPMForge repository under your Linux machine to download and install the latest version of the MTOP program.

 ## RHEL/CentOS 6 32-Bit ## wget http://packages.sw.be/rpmforge-release/rpmforge-release-0.5.2-2.el6.rf.i686.rpm rpm -Uvh rpmforge-release-0.5.2-2.el6.rf.i686.rpm ## RHEL/CentOS 6 64-Bit ## wget http://packages.sw.be/rpmforge-release/rpmforge-release-0.5.2-2.el6.rf.x86_64.rpm rpm -Uvh rpmforge-release-0.5.2-2.el6.rf.x86_64.rpm

-To start Mtop program, you need to connect to your MySQL Server, using following command:
+To start Mtop program, you need to connect to your MySQL server, using the following command:

 # mysql -u root -p mysql> grant super, reload, process on *.* to mysqltop; Query OK, 0 rows affected (0.00 sec) mysql> grant super, reload, process on *.* to mysqltop@localhost; Query OK, 0 rows affected (0.00 sec) mysql> flush privileges; Query OK, 0 rows affected (0.00 sec) mysql> quit; Bye